How did you make decisions about your safety protocols?

 When will the YMCA hours return to the pre-pandemic hours?

 We will continue to assess our hours of operation as the regulations and restrictions are updated and demand grows.
-We anticipate opening earlier on some days in the Fall, but will make that decision once we receive more information about changes in the CT Reopening Phase plan.

 Do I have to be a member to be at the Y?